pgonzalezesp/pgonzalezesp.github.io/awards.md

  * 2015 Congress Fellowship of International Atomic Energy Agency, USA.
  * 2015 International Congress Fellowship of the South Californian Council of Science and Technology.
 COSCYT, México.
  * 2012-2014 MSc Fellowship of the National Council of Science and Technology CONACYT, México.
- * 2010-2011Technical training Fellow of Outreach Program of Science in Education, México.
+ * 2010-2011 Technical training Fellow of Outreach Program of Science in Education, México.